Raptor007/BTTT/ReadMe.txt

 * Dropping to prone move is not implemented; Mechs can only go prone by falling.
 * Cannot choose HE or ER ammo for ATM.
 * Cannot choose cluster ammo for LB-X AC.
+* Ammo should be consumed at attack declaration, not resolution.
+[BattleMech Manual p.31]
+* Declared attacks do not show which weapons were selected.
 * Multiple attack target selection is not implemented.
-* Called/aimed shots are not implemented.
+* Aimed shots are not implemented.
+[BattleMech Manual p.30]
 * Club, push, charge, and DFA physical attacks are not implemented.
 * CASE II should make an additional roll of 8+ to check any critical hits.
 * Reactive/Reflective/Hardened Armor are not implemented.